biosimulations/biosimulations/docs/concepts/conventions/simulation-experiments.md

 ## Data Types for model attribute changes and algorithm parameters

 SED-ML specifies that the new values of model attribute changes (`sedml:changeAttribute/@sedml:newValue`) and values of algorithm parameters (`sedml:algorithmParameter/@sedml:value`) must be encoded into strings.
-To ensure that SED-ML files are portable across simulation tools, BioSimulators defines several data types for model attribute changes and algorithm parameters and outlines how each data type should be encoded into strings.
+To ensure that SED-ML files are portable across simulation tools, BioSimulators defines several data types for model attribute changes and algorithm parameters, and outlines how each data type should be encoded into strings.
 The data type of each algorithm parameter should be defined in the specification of each simulation tool.

 - **boolean:** Represents Boolean values.
 Should be encoded into strings as `true`/`false` or `0`/`1`.
 - **integer:** Represents integers.
 Should be encoded in decimal notation (e.g., `1234`).